Foodbank of Indonesia: The issue of food waste in Indonesia

 Food loss and waste (FLW) have emerged as key targets for achieving the Sustainable Development Goals (SDGs) by 2030.
 According to the Ministry of Environment and Forestry, a significant portion, 44%, of Indonesia's landfills is attributed to food waste.
 A report from the EIU highlights Indonesia as one of the world's major contributors to food waste, with an alarming figure of 300 kg/capita/year.

-BAPPENAS estimates the FLW in Indonesia, spanning from 2000 to 2019, to be in the range of 115–184 kg/capita/year.
+Ministry of National Development Planning estimates the FLW in Indonesia, spanning from 2000 to 2019, to be in the range of 115–184 kg/capita/year.
 This study emphasizes the need for a national policy addressing FLW reduction and the provision of comprehensive national FLW data.
 The integration of technology throughout the food supply chain, from harvest to retail distribution, is proposed as a solution to minimize food loss.
 Successful strategies to combat food waste require widespread socialization, educational initiatives, and a concerted public movement.
 Early cultural education discouraging food wastage is deemed crucial.
 The implementation of regulations and strategies to reduce FLW holds the potential to significantly boost food availability, promoting sustainable food security and nutrition in Indonesia.

-How about the food system in Indonesia?

-The food system in Indonesia encompasses various aspects and, like most countries, can be divided into two main categories: the conventional food system and alternative food systems.
-Here is a general overview of the food system in Indonesia: